-Bachelor of Science in Elementary Education with a Emphasis in Elementary/Middle
+Bachelor of Science in Elementary Education with an Emphasis in Middle Childhood/Early Adolescence

-Graduates of this program are prepared to teach grades 1-8 or grades 7-9 in a specific field of study in which they completed a minor.
-Approximately 39 minor areas of study are available, including coaching, English, library media, sociology, and geology.
+Graduates of this program are prepared to teach grades 1-6 or grades 7-8 in a specific field of study in which they completed a minor.
+Approximately 30 minor areas of study are available, including athletic coaching, English as a Second Language, library media, sociology, and geography.

 Courses in the program not related to a chosen minor cover such topics as individual learning systems in educational media, psychology of the exceptional child, math for the elementary teacher, child development, and foundations of education in a pluralistic society.
 The curriculum also includes a directed teaching experience and a field study.